Inrixia/TidalTags/readme.md

+## There is now a desktop version, please use that over this [Inrixia/neptune-plugins](https://github.com/Inrixia/neptune-plugins)

 # TidalTags Browser Extension
 TidalTags is a Chrome/Firefox extension that adds quality tags to songs in the Tidal Web Player.